Franchise Tax: Definition & Overview

 What Is a Franchise Tax?

 A franchise tax is a tax that is paid by certain enterprises that are looking to do business in some states.
-This tax gives businesses the right to operate in that state or to be chartered.
-Companies in some of these states may also be liable for the tax.
-This is even if they are chartered in a separate state.
+This tax gives businesses the right to operate in that state.
+Franchise tax is usually imposed on companies that are incorporated in other states than the one they’re operating in.
+For example, if your company is incorporated in the state of Washington, but you are also required to register the business in Oklahoma, you will be liable for franchise tax in Oklahoma.

 A franchise tax is also commonly known as a privilege tax.